Frequently asked questions

 I can offer a monthly superbill for you to submit to your insurance for any out-of-network service reimbursement you may qualify for.
 If interested in using out-of-network benefits, I suggest contacting your insurance to hear about OON reimbursement and deductibles.

 In sessions, we can start wherever you want.
 Our initial session will include going over policies, informed consent and confidentiality.
 We will start a genogram (think family tree drawing) to capture information gathered and spur therapy into motion.
 We’ll set therapeutic goals that we will revisit throughout therapy to help determine progress.
-There will be space if you have any agenda.
+There will be space if you have your own agenda otherwise.
 I will outline what following sessions will look like.

-• You have the right to receive a "Good Faith Estimate" explaining how much your medical care (including mental health services) will cost under Section 2799B-6 of the Public Health Service Act.
+You have the right to receive a "Good Faith Estimate" explaining how much your medical care (including mental health services) will cost under Section 2799B-6 of the Public Health Service Act.
 You have the right, at the time of service or upon request, to be notified what your expected charges will be.
-This will be included in your initial paperwork.
+This will be included in your initial paperwork and essentially guarantees you will only be charged the outlined fee on the day of your appointments.